 - No change log attached to KPI shifts

 A dashboard should not only report numbers.
 It should explain what changed and when.
+If the team launched a new app, changed checkout messaging, or shifted budget mix, that context belongs beside the trend.

 Operating cadence that keeps dashboards useful